 Baracoa travel information and photos

 Baracoa is a major reason (if not the main reason) to make the journey to the harder to reach eastern end of Cuba.
-For many of the travellers who make it this far, Baracoa is their standout favourite place in Cuba.
+For many of the travelers who make it this far, Baracoa is their standout favourite place in Cuba.
 It is a unique town with a remote location, insouciant feel and small town atmosphere.
 Most houses are simple wooden structures, and the flat layout of the town makes for an interesting and easy stroll in whichever direction you take.

 However, the principal attraction of the town is its stunningly beautiful natural surrounds.
 Lush verdant mountains, clear freshwater rivers, and beaches of a variety of colours are just some of the features of the surrounding countryside.
-There are also caves, waterfalls, cocoa farms, coffee plantations, and coconut groves, making this destination a hidden gem for travellers and a veritable paradise nature lovers.
+There are also caves, waterfalls, cocoa farms, coffee plantations, and coconut groves, making this destination a hidden gem for travelers and a veritable paradise nature lovers.
 The travel company Cuban Adventures offers tour packages that include Baracoa in their itinerary.

 You’ll find great satisfaction in just wandering around, and the best method is walking, as many attractions are close to each other.
 As you stroll past locals in the street playing intense but friendly games of dominos and chess you’ll notice the colourful colonial houses that surround.
 It isn’t all a palette of colonial infrastructures though; there are post-revolution apartment blocks especially in the Malecon district.
 There are 2 main points of reference that can act as meeting points in the village and they are the plazas of Parque Independencia and the busier Parque Marti, which is rimmed with street stalls and shops.